Nonradiographic Axial Spondyloarthritis (nr-axSpA): Active or Stable? | MySpondylitisTeam

 Your Health Care Providers Are Your Best Resource

 Communication is key when it comes to managing nr-axSpA.
 You should be open and honest with your health care providers about your symptoms.
 Many people find it helpful to keep a symptom journal to track their symptoms over time.
-This information can help your doctor develop a treatment plan.
+This information can help your rheumatology specialist develop a treatment plan.
 By keeping on top of your nr-axSpA, it’s possible to maintain your spinal health and live a fulfilling life.

 Talk With Others Who Understand

 MySpondylitisTeam is the social network for people with spondylitis and their loved ones.
-On MySpondylitisTeam, more than 92,000 members come together to ask questions, give advice, and share their stories with others who understand life with spondylitis.
+On MySpondylitisTeam, more than 95,000 members come together to ask questions, give advice, and share their stories with others who understand life with spondylitis.

 Zeba Faroqui, M.D. earned her medical degree from the SUNY Downstate College of Medicine.
 Learn more about her here.